predicatemike/predigame-examples/fireworks/README.md

 my_machine$ ls images/
 fireworks-1.png fireworks-2.png fireworks-3.png fireworks-4.png fireworks-5.png
 ```
 The `randint(1,5)` line simply picks a number between 1 and 5 at random.
-The image will initially start out at roughly sized at one half a grid cell.
+The image will initially render at roughly sized at one half a grid cell.
 The image will slowly pulse with a four second interval.
 Note that the image will `destruct` between 0.1 and 4 seconds, so this basically means the firework will expand and never contract.

-With the explosion defined, we'll now want to go back and reset the yellow sprite callback to use `explode`:
+With the explosion defined, we'll now want to go back and reset the yellow sprite callback to use our new `explode` function:
 ```python
         s.speed(15).move_to(p, callback=partial(explode, s))
 ```